-As someone who has always lived as an Allergic Reactor, from the very beginning my parents taught me about the risks that were safe versus the ones that were never worth taking.
+As someone who has always lived with life-threatening food allergies, my parents taught me about the risks that were safe versus the ones that were never worth taking.
 For parents or individuals with newly diagnosed food allergies, it is important to know about these risks.

 These are my top five risks that aren’t worth it: